 The diversity forum audience is undergraduate students (incoming freshmen, rising sophomores, rising juniors, and rising seniors) from top academic institutions across the United States.

 Specific to STEM, candidates typically are pursuing degrees in computer science, data science, information systems/technology, mathematics, engineering, sciences, etc. Some students may be pursuing a masters as well.

 Diversity forum participants are diverse individuals based on ethnicity, gender, LGBTQ, and veteran or military status.
 We typically host 75-200 attendees at our private ‘invite-only’ diversity forums.

 At the undergraduate stage, our approach is to expose candidates to various career opportunities.
 Attendees are required to participate in the entire forum from.

 A current resume is required as part of completed application.
-Given our review and decision process is on a rolling basis, we encourage you to apply now with the understanding that there is an opportunity to submit one edited version prior to all final decisions being made.
-Admitted candidates will have the opportunity to upload your most current resume to our event registration site.
+Since our review and decision process is on a rolling basis, we encourage you to apply now with the understanding that there is an opportunity to submit an updated version prior to all final decisions being made.
+Admitted candidates will have the opportunity to upload your most current resume on our event registration site.